QNimbus/node-red-development/README.md

     If you use the setup to isolate the development of a node-red node you should use `yarn link` in your repository folder.
 Then run `yarn link <repository-name>` in the **node-red-development** folder to link and install your custom node.
 Use `yarn start-debug` to start the node-red instance with debugging features.
 See [npm scripts](#npm-scripts) for more information.

+    _Note: You can add a Node as a git submodule in a local folder (e.g. `local_modules/`) and `yarn link` from there.
+This way you have all the benefits of the projects linters as well as debugging your Node under development.
+Do not forget to run `yarn install` in your cloned submodule to download all it's dependencies.
+To clone a repository as a submodule:_

+    > \$ git submodule add -b master [git@github.com:QNimbus/node-red-contrib-openhab-v2.git](https://github.com/QNimbus/node-red-contrib-openhab-v2.git) local_modules/node-red-contrib-openhab-v2

 ## NPM Scripts

 Execute "node server.js"